ferrywlto/EICS.Muddle/README.md

 ### Is it the same as the official Wordle?

 No. This project was made up for my `Everything in C#` article series and mainly for fun only.
-Therefore features like Facebook sharing and those record tracking features may not be implemented in foreseeable future.
+Features like Facebook sharing (⬜ 🟪 🟩) and those record tracking features is not on task list currently.

 However, this project also has features over the original Wordle: